skk1007/Java-SpringBoot-ERP-Project/README.md

-# SpringBoot ERP Side-Project
+# SpringBoot ERP Personal-Project
-It is a personal side-project for study.
+It is a personal project for study.
 This Java-based system can help enterprise internal users to improve work efficiency.
 The project will update more applications including Redis and RabbitMQ.
 <hr>
 Major Tech:
 Java + SpringBoot + MySQL + JPA + Typescript + React + AWS EC2 RDS + Maven + nginx